cloudfoundry/pmc-notes/Buildpacks/2015-10-12-buildpacks.md

 The Buildpacks team has been doing further experimentation with __extensibility__ for both developers and operators.
 Results can be seen in the public Tracker under the ["architecture" epic](https://www.pivotaltracker.com/epic/show/1898760).

 The Buildpacks team has also been working on a feature track to allow end users of the core buildpacks to __verify the origin__ of all binaries vendored in the buildpack.
 This "chain of custody" track is intended to allow security-minded CF operators to trust the buildpack binaries being run in their deployment (and to regenerate the binaries themselves as needed).
-This work can be viewed in the public Tracker under the ["chain of custory" epic](https://www.pivotaltracker.com/epic/show/2077742).
+This work can be viewed in the public Tracker under the ["chain of custody" epic](https://www.pivotaltracker.com/epic/show/2077742).

 ### java-buildpack